qmk/qmk_firmware/keyboards/stront/readme.md

 -   `i2c` - default keymap with I2C Cirque instead of default SPI
 -   `zzeneg` - my highly customized layout, you can use as a reference

-`default` and `i2c` keymaps have [EE_HANDS](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-eeprom) enabled, so any side can be master.
+Keymaps have [EE_HANDS](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-eeprom) enabled, so any side can be master (though using side with touchpad as master is recommended).
 You have to specify left/right side by flashing with different commands:

 `qmk flash -kb stront -km default -bl uf2-split-left`

 or

 `qmk flash -kb stront -km default -bl uf2-split-right`

+If your keyboard is flashed already, you can do it by pressing key combinations - hold inner thumb key, then hold outer thumb key to activate SYSTEM layer.
+Now press outer bottom pinky key for left side or inner bottom index key for right side.
+See [keymap](./keymaps/default/keymap.c) for better understanding.
+Reconnect the keyboard to apply changes.

 ## Bootloader